kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

     08:19:17  All checks passed!
     ```

-## Set up Composer
+## 5. Set up Composer

 1. Enable Cloud Composer API if not
 2. Add role to the service account created when you created the GCE instance to create a composer.
-   1. Target service account name:
+   - Target service account name
-      1. <random_id>-compute@developer.gserviceaccount.com
+     - ```<random_id>-compute@developer.gserviceaccount.com```
-   2. Role name:
+   - Role name
-      1. Cloud Composer v2 API Service Agent Extension
+     - ```Cloud Composer v2 API Service Agent Extension```
 3. Create composer environment
-   1. Choose "Composer 2". ("Composer 1" is also okay)
+   - Choose "Composer 2". ("Composer 1" is also okay)
 4. Put the dag file (dbt_debug.py) to the dag folder on GCS.
-   1. Open the Dog folder on Cloud Storage
+   - Open the Dog folder on Cloud Storage
-      1. The link of the Cloud Storage can be found from composer console.
+     - The link of the Cloud Storage can be found from composer console.
-   2. From the Cloud Storage web UI, upload the dag (dbt_debug.py) to the dag folder.
+   - From the Cloud Storage web UI, upload the dag (dbt_debug.py) to the dag folder.
-      1. In my case, the file path is;
+     - In my case, the file path is;

          ```[txt]
          gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/dbt_debug.py
          ```

          The initial dag file (airflow_monitoring.py) should be in the same folder.

          ```[txt]
          gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/airflow_monitoring.py
          ```

 5. Create a SSH key to use SSHOperator to run DBT task from the composer.
 Since we cannot get a public key in the cloud composer directly, a new ssh key needs to be created in the GCE instance where the composer wants to access and copy the private key to a folder where the composer can access.
-   1. Create a new SSH key in GCE instance (dbt-master)
+   - Create a new SSH key in GCE instance (dbt-master)

       ```[bash]
       # Run the command from GCE instance
       # The key name should not be "id_ras", I'd recommend it should be like "id_rsa_composer" since this key is not for the GCE instance.

       ssh-keygen

       ls -al ~/.ssh
       # output
       drwx------  2 dbt_user dbt_user 4096 Jan 18 01:04 .
       drwxr-xr-x 12 dbt_user dbt_user 4096 Jan 18 01:43 ..
       -rw-------  1 dbt_user dbt_user 2655 Jan 18 01:04 authorized_keys
       -rw-------  1 dbt_user dbt_user 2622 Jan 17 06:13 id_rsa_composer
       -rw-r--r--  1 dbt_user dbt_user  580 Jan 17 06:13 id_rsa_composer.pub
       -rw-r--r--  1 dbt_user dbt_user  444 Jan 17 03:46 known_hosts
       ```

       Created the "id_rsa_composer" and "id_rsa_composer.pub" keys now.

-   2. Create a new folder in the dags folder to store the ssh private key.
+   - Create a new folder in the dags folder to store the ssh private key.

         ```[txt]
         gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/ssh_config
         ```

-   3. Copy the private key to a folder under the dag folder mounted to the composer.
+   - Copy the private key to a folder under the dag folder mounted to the composer.

         ```[bash]
         gsutil cp ~/.ssh/id_rsa_composer gs://us-central1-my-composer-v1-4c3a9a53-bucket/dags/ssh_config
         ```

-### Run the DAG (dbt_debug.py) from Airflow web UI
+### 5-1.
+Run the DAG (dbt_debug.py) from Airflow web UI

 1. Open the Airflow web UI from the Composer console browser.
 2. Click "Airflow webserver" on the console to open the Airflow web UI
 3. Run the new dag, which the dag name is "run_dbt_by_ssh_operator"

-   NOTE: If the dag file updated in the previous is successfully uploaded to the specific dag folder, the dag name must be displayed.
+   > NOTE: If the dag file updated in the previous is successfully uploaded to the specific dag folder, the dag name must be displayed.
 If it's not, try to upload the dag file again to the correct dag folder.

 ## Note